 At the moment, the amount of tokens burned is a percentage of the total number of coins sent to the Raffle, more specifically 30%.

 Seeing as only a percentage of a number of coins are being burned every time, the amount of coins actually burned, will always be smaller and smaller.

-Usually, when people talk about burning coins, they are refering to sending them to a 0x0 address (a NULL address on the Ethereum network - nobody has the private key, so the tokens are forever lost).
+One way of burning coins is sending them to the account eosio.null (a NULL account on the EOS Main Network where nobody has the private keys, so the tokens are forever lost).

 This is not the case with Billionaire Tokens however, they have a special burn() function implemented in the contract code.
 When this function is called, the coins are taken out of the user's balance and out of the maximum supply, they simply do not exist anymore.